ro-rok/Web-Systems-Dev-Projects/README.md

-# IS601 - Course Projects
+# Web Systems Development - Course Projects

 This repository contains various projects and assignments for the IS601 course.
 Below is a brief overview of each module and project included in this repository.